Enter your email address to request the brochure. Due to time zone differences, we’ll email it the next business morning (GMT+8, Beijing Time).

 Pallet Style Options

 Choose the pallet top that matches your fixture strategy—T-slot pallets for flexible clamping, magnetic pallets for fast loading of flat parts, aluminum pallets for lightweight handling, and zero-point pallets for repeatable quick change workholding.
-Standardizing pallet plates is a proven way to speed up CNC setups and support pallet pool workflows.
+Standardizing pallet plates helps speed up CNC setups and support pallet pool workflows.

 Aluminium Pallet